How Much Compensation For An Accident Involving A Stolen Car or Vehicle

-The Motor Insurers Bureau (MIB) is an organisation that was established in 1946 and funded by U.K. insurance companies.
-The organisation’s “Untraced Drivers Agreement” provides a means by which people who have been injured or have had their property damaged by drivers who cannot be traced can claim compensation.
-Apart from this, it also provides a facility that allows you to check the insurance status of any vehicle.
+The (MIB) is an organisation that provides a means by which people who have been injured or have had their property damaged by drivers who cannot be traced can claim compensation.
+The MIB can also handle cases where the faulting driver was not insured.

 Claims can be made under the Untraced Drivers Agreement for personal injury compensation or for damaged property.

 In order to be eligible to make a claim, you, the Claimant, must have made a police report within 14 days for a personal injury or within 5 days for damage to property.
 The police will issue a crime number and when you make an application, you need to produce the number.

 Established as a non-profit organisation about 7 decades ago, the MIB was started to help victims of accidents caused by negligent drivers, particularly victims involved in accidents that involve hit and run or uninsured drivers.
 Under U.K. law, all insurers who provide car insurance must be members of the scheme and contribute to it.
 This helps make sure that the organisation has enough funds to make compensation payouts as necessary to injured parties.